Previous dayMarch 30, 2026Next day

 14.5 km102--✓ ReviewedUSGS →

-A magnitude 2.8 seismic event took place 3 km WSW of Lake Henshaw, CA on March 30, 2026 at 22:51 UTC.
-Of every earthquake currently listed for worldwide seismic activity, this one generated the most felt reports from the public.
+On March 30, 2026 at 22:51 UTC, a magnitude 2.8 earthquake struck 3 km WSW of Lake Henshaw, CA. Of every earthquake currently listed for worldwide seismic activity, this one generated the most felt reports from the public.
 The USGS received 102 felt reports from nearby residents — a notable response for an event of this magnitude.
-The event originated approximately 14.5 km below the surface, classifying it as shallow crustal.
-The epicenter is at 33.236°, -116.791°.
+The hypocenter lay at 14.5 km, placing this in the shallow crustal category.
+Coordinates: 33.236°, -116.791°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-30